He and his brother Robert "Kool" Bell were the main founders of pop/R&B band Kool & The Gang

 Co-wrote classic hits like “Jungle Boogie,” “Hollywood Swinging,” “Celebration,” “Get Down on It” and “Joanna”

-Self-taught tenor saxophonist Ronald Bell, along with his brother Robert "Kool" Bell on bass, lead vocalist James "J.T."
-Taylor and drummer George Brown, was one of the main songwriters in their pop/R&B band Kool & The Gang, whose classic hits like “Jungle Boogie,” “Hollywood Swinging,” “Celebration,” “Get Down on It” and “Joanna” made for a novel and immensely successful pop-funk groove in the 1970s and ‘80s.
+Ronald Bell, also known as Khalis Bayyan and the co-founder of Kool & the Gang, was a self-taught tenor saxophonist and keyboardist who, along with his brother Robert "Kool" Bell on bass, lead vocalist James "J.T."
+Taylor and drummer George Brown, was one of the main songwriters in their pop/R&B band Kool & The Gang.
+Their classic hits like “Jungle Boogie,” “Hollywood Swinging,” “Celebration,” “Get Down on It” and “Joanna” made for a novel and immensely successful pop-funk groove in the 1970s and ‘80s.
 Such songs have been featured in films (“Jungle Boogie” was in Pulp Fiction while “Summer Madness” appeared in Rocky) and have been sampled countless times by artists including DJ Kool, Mase, Too Short, DJ Jazzy Jeff and the Fresh Prince, Boogie Down Productions, Brand Nubian, De La Soul, A Tribe Called Quest, Nas, N.W.A., Kris Kross and Jermaine Dupri.

 Born in Youngstown, Ohio, Bell grew up in Jersey City, New Jersey.
 His father and uncle were boxers who moved to New York to train and lived in the same building as jazz great Thelonious Monk.
 Bell has said that he himself was drawn to jazz by albums that his father brought home, by Miles Davis, John Coltrane and Cannonball Adderly.
 He taught himself to play sax by copying recordings by Lee Morgan, Art Blakey and Wayne Shorter.